ridsougou/Emotion_analysis_project/README.md

 ---

-## 📜 License
+## 📜 Owner

-MIT License – feel free to use and modify.
+for any further questions or inquiries, please reach to ridsougou@gmail.com .